ZHI-ANG/OperatingSystem/Lab1/Report.md

 The macro`va_arg` first locates at the `ap` location in the memory and take `len(type)`bytes out of the memory.
 That is the argument we passed in when calling function `cprintf()`.

-We could verify our assumption by debuging `lib/printfmt.c`:
+We could verify our assumption by debugging `lib/printfmt.c`:

 ``` assembly
 (gdb) b lib/printfmt.c:75